 Collaboration and mediation are legal options that have proven to be some of the most satisfactory process for many people seeking fairness for each family member when dissolving a marriage.

 Persons experiencing divorce, separation, and other family law issues must decide what divorce process they will use before they can begin the hard work of planning for their family’s future, which is especially important where children are involved.

-A skilled mediator will be expert in the law, and will be able to assist the parties in creative problem solving.
-He or she will bring to the mediation skills that include unique problem solving abilities, coupled with a sense of compassion and caring, and have an understanding of both the legal complexities and emotional challenges often seen when couples divide.
-A mediator weak in either area, either experience in the law or lacking in understanding of the complex emotional family issues to be resolved, will be less prepared to assist in mediation.
+A skilled mediator will be an expert in the law and will be able to assist the parties in creative problem solving.
+He or she will bring to the mediation unique problem-solving abilities, coupled with a sense of compassion and caring, and understands both the legal complexities and emotional challenges often seen when couples divide.
+A mediator who is weak in either area will be ill-prepared to assist in mediation.

 Any method of divorce will require the parties to resolve all issues relating to child custody and parenting plan; child support, maintenance (alimony); and the equitable distribution of marital assets and debts.
-Often times such matters include the needs to resolve questions involving real estate law, tax law, estate law, pension and retirement law, and occasionally issues involving bankruptcy, criminal law, and other matters.
-Steve Paquette is uniquely qualified to assist you with any issue that may arise during your divorcing process.
+Such matters often include the need to resolve questions involving real estate law, tax law, estate law, pension and retirement law, and occasionally issues involving bankruptcy, criminal law, and other matters.
+Our team is uniquely qualified to assist you with any issue that may arise during your divorcing process.